 - Cottage cheese ice cream

 - Homemade protein bars

 Cinnamon Roll Protein Shake

-- In a high-speed blender, add your ice cubes, protein powder, cinnamon, granulated sweetener of choice (optional) and nut butter.
-Pour over your milk of choice.
-If using frozen banana/sweet potato, add now.
+- In a high-speed blender, add your ice cubes, protein powder, cinnamon, maple syrup, and almond butter.
+Pour over your milk and add the banana.

-- Blend until breakfast shake is thick and creamy.
+- Blend until the shake is thick and creamy.
 Pour into a tall glass and top with whipped topping of choice and a sprinkle of cinnamon.